n-km/blukoos/README.md

 # blukoos
-An brand new operating system based on an existing bootloader
+An brand new operating system built on an existing bootloader

 ## Ordner-Structure: